The Ultimate Catering for Buffet Checklist You Need Now

 • Around 20 percent hot dishes

+because cold food is easier to keep safe and refill, especially across a longer event [8].
 Choose recipes that still taste good warm, cool or at room temperature.
 Avoid foods that must be piping hot or icy cold to be enjoyable, as well as raw meat, seafood or shellfish, which are harder to keep safe on a buffet table [11].

 Plan Your Buffet Table Layout